gjdandin/PancakeHouse/README.md

-# PancakeHouse - A webdevelopment project by G33
+# PancakeHouse - A web development project by G33

 ## Oblig 1: Simple page